TheLux83/100-days-of-code/log.md

 **Thoughts:** On going through my code again, I realised, that I could combine all forms to one template and only change the heading.
 This saves a few edits, when I have to change something.
 The second thing I've done today was creating the first view for displaying all vehicles from the database

+### Day 27: March 3, 2020

+**Today's Progress**: Tried to load the pictures from my database.
+I couldn't find the solution

+**Thoughts:** Today was really frustrating.
+I would like to display the saved images from my database, but I wasn't able to do that.
+Googled the whole time and found a few ideas, but none of them really helped.
+I'm afraid I'm missing a few fundamental things here.